gofort/dispatcher/README.md

 **Testing:**

-For testing you should have RabbitMQ locally (amqp://guest:guest@localhost:5672/).
+For testing you should have set environment variable DISPATCHER_AMQP_CON which is equal to AMQP connection string, example: amqp://guest:guest@localhost:5672/

 ```bash
 $ go test -v